fuzzyfox/prototypes.webmaker.org/README.md

 1. Fork this repository
 2. Add your prototype's data to _data/prototypes.yml, following the structure of other prototypes listed there
+3. Add your prototype's redirect, which you defined in _data/prototypes.yml, to `s3_website.yaml`
-3. Submit a pull request
+4. Submit a pull request